bht292/InformationSecurity/homework-1.md

 It emphasizes the importance of empowering individuals to ask insightful questions, challenge assumptions, and adapt methodologies to the unique context of their projects.
 By fostering a culture of collaboration, critical thinking, and early engagement with security, the manifesto aims to create robust, secure systems that stand resilient against evolving threats.

+The basic step of threat modelling is mentioned in the [world shortest threat modeling course](https://www.youtube.com/watch?v=Yt0PhyEdZXU&list=PLCVhBqLDKoOOZqKt74QI4pbDUnXSQo0nf&index=3).
+It is about the for questions, which one always has to ask itself:
+1. What are we working on?
+2. What can go wrong?
+3. What are we going to do about it?
+4. Did we do a good job?

 ## Security Hygine
 ### What basic security practices should everyone follow?